-Are you in need of health insurance?
-Review your health insurance options from Budget Direct.
+Need health insurance?
+Review your options from Budget Direct.

 Budget Direct Public Hospital

 The most basic level of cover available, Budget Direct Public Hospital covers you as a private patient in a public hospital for a wide range of treatments including accidents, cardiac surgery, delivery suite, intensive care, joint reconstruction and palliative care.

 Public Hospital Cover is Budget Direct’s most basic and also affordable hospital cover option and includes cover for emergency ambulance cover no excess for your child dependants when they are admitted as private patients.
 If you're only after cover for the essentials, this might be the policy for you.

 Combining a higher level of privileges with an affordable price, Mid Hospital Cover provides for the cost of treatment in a private hospital in a shared room.
 Hospital accommodation in a single room is also available if you’re willing to make a co-payment of $100 per day, while it also covers everything from psychiatric care and palliative care to cardiac surgery and intensive care.

 Budget Direct Top Hospital